Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Planting: Locate where the plant will receive full sun most of the day.
 The soil must be well draining.
 This plant does well on slopes.

-Soil: Well drained, dry, low in organic content, pH 5-7.8 (strongly acidic to slightly alkaline).
+Soil: Well draining, dry, low in organic content, pH 5-7.8 (strongly acidic to slightly alkaline).
 This plant is salt spray tolerant.

 Water after becoming established: Deep water once a month mid-spring to mid-fall allowing for heavy summer rain.
 Do not overwater.
 Deep water twice a month mid-fall to mid-spring allowing for heavy winter rain.
 This plant evolved in a region with winter rains and summer droughts.